GaiaNet-AI/docs/docs/creator-guide/finetune/llamacpp.md

 cmake --build . --config Release
 ```

-If you have Nvidia GPU and CUDA toolkit installed, you should build llama.cpp with CUDA support.
+If you have NVIDIA GPU and CUDA toolkit installed, you should build llama.cpp with CUDA support.

 ```
 mkdir build